NairVipin/Data-Extraction-Cleaning-in-R/README.md

-# *Extraction and Cleaning of accelerometer data in R*
+# *Extraction and Cleaning of Smartphone Accelerometer data in R*
-Extract and clean accelerometer data from an experiment with Samsung Galaxy S Smartphones
+Extract and clean accelerometer data from an experiment with Samsung Galaxy S Smartphones to detect Human Activity Recognition

 ### Contents